 Develop faster apps with Kotlin and benefit by building more robust APIs with a code that is 100% interoperable with existing Java codebases (Java-compatible bytecode), having less boilerplate code, reduced codebase size, fewer crashes (avoidance of null-pointer exceptions), and a simplified background task management with improved productivity (time-saving methods).

-Want to learn more about the benefits of migrating from Java to Kotlin—as well as some specific strategies?
+Learn more about the benefits of migrating from Java to Kotlin

-There are many factors, scenarios, business goals, and key considerations to evaluate in order to optimize your apps.
+There are many factors, scenarios, business goals, and key considerations to evaluate in order to optimize your Android apps.
+For example:

 - How to avoid errors and crashes that increase uninstall rates?